 There are also a few more things that matter like the RAM’s generation (DDR3, DDR4, DDR5, etc.) and each of those generation can have different speed measured in Mega Hertz (MHz).
 So, you have to get the type of RAM that your PC or laptop supports or find the matching one to the one that’s already installed on your computer.

-Making any mistake in selecting the RAM and trying to install forcibly and run on your computer could damage or further slow down your computer due to incompatibility with other parts of your computer.
+Making any mistake in selecting the right RAM and installing it could damage or further slow down your computer due to incompatibility with motherboard or processor of your computer.

-If you are planning to upgrade RAM on your laptop, we have a whole guide that will help you step by step to find and select the compatible RAM for your laptop.
+If you are planning to upgrade RAM on your laptop, we are planning to publish an in-depth guide that will help you step by step to find and select the compatible RAM for your laptop.
+Stay tuned.

 2. Can Void the Warranty of Your Laptop or of Other Parts on Your PC

 Most laptop manufacturers do not mind if you replace the upgradeable parts like RAM, HDD/SSD or Wi-Fi card when the laptop is under warranty.
 But there are some manufacturers who would consider your warranty void for just opening the back panel of the laptop!
 So before doing RAM upgrade always refer to the warranty pamphlet that came with the laptop in the box.

 Also, when doing those upgrades if you short circuit the RAM or some other part for whatsoever reason, then that does not get covered under the warranty.

 Same goes for PCs, especially the pre-built ones.

 3. Too Much RAM Sometimes Does Worse than Good

 Your laptop and PC’s motherboard and processor has the capacity for how much of the maximum RAM it can support.
 Not checking the maximum RAM capacity of your laptop or PC and upgrading the RAM above the capacity could make your computer unstable, crash continuously or sometimes not start at all.